 MA: That is largely because China’s government just refused to play in the ways that they wanted them to?

 SN: That is right.
 It is almost never the case that foreign activists succeed in convincing China to change its mind, to change its policies on a given issue.
 It is incredibly rare that China’s government adopts a position for reasons other than something it didn’t already favour anyway for its own purposes.
-And so that can actually create a great deal of confusion when we actually attribute certain affects to advocacy networks, it can look like they are having some kind of meaningful impact, when in reality it is just a coincidence.
+And so that can actually create a great deal of confusion when we actually attribute certain effects to advocacy networks, it can look like they are having some kind of meaningful impact, when in reality it is just a coincidence.

 MA: How would you compare the Tibetan case with say the Falun Gong case?